 The challenges and our response

-With more than three and a half million Syrians living within its borders, Turkey hosts the highest number of refugees in the world.
+With more than 3.6 million Syrians living within its borders, Turkey hosts the highest number of refugees in the world.
 Ninety percent of Syrians in Turkey live in host communities and therefore face economic pressures to cover rent and living expenses while job and livelihoods opportunities are often limited.

 As the Syrian civil war grinds on, Syrians in Turkey are uncertain of if and when they will be able to go home, if ever, making it essential for refugee assistance programs to foster self-reliance and social cohesion between refugees and host communities.

 Healthcare: International Medical Corps supports primary health care centres to increase refugees’ access to medical services.
 The facilities offer free primary health care, including pediatric clinics, as well as reproductive and maternal health care, and mental health and psychosocial support.
 We are also resuming our physical rehabilitation services for Syrians living with physical disabilities, many of which are the result of war wounds.